cohorte/cohorte.github.io/docs/1.x/tutorials/getting-started/index.md

 }
 {% endhighlight %}

- * start the two nodes as explained in the previous step (*node1$ as *Top Composer* and *node2* as a simple node with different http and remote shell ports).
+ * start the two nodes as explained in the previous step (*node1* as *Top Composer* and *node2* as a simple node with different http and remote shell ports).
  * Test the web interface.
-You will find that the `component_D` which is implemented in Java is also used by the `hello_components` component implemented in Python.
+You will find that the `component_D` which is implemented in Java is also used by the `hello_components` component, implemented in Python.
  * However, under the hood, COHORTE has created a seperate *components isolate* for this new component ( D ).
-This is because it is of different nature, it need other runtime infrastructure than the Python components.
+This is because it is of different nature, it needs other runtime infrastructure than the Python components.

 ![Step 2](getting-started-img-4.png)

+### Step 4

+crash-test!
+TODO

 [Home](../../../../) > [Documentation](../../) > [Tutorials](../)